awsdocs/iam-user-guide/doc_source/tutorial_billing.md

 1. Sign in to the AWS Management Console with your root account credentials \(specifically, the email address and password that you used to create your AWS account\)\.

-1. On the navigation bar, choose your account name, and then choose [My Account](https://console.aws.amazon.com/billing/home#/account)\.
+1. On the navigation bar, choose your account name, and then choose [Account](https://console.aws.amazon.com/billing/home#/account)\.

 1. Next to **IAM User and Role Access to Billing Information**, choose **Edit**\.